'Echo Chamber' was the third game I worked on for an ODU game jam.

 It was coded entirely using Python's 'Pygame' and ported to WebGL using asyncio.

-Needless to say, 48 hours was not long enough to build a game up from scratch.
+Needless to say, 48 hours was not long enough to build a game up from near scratch.

 So, I wound up turning it around and using it as a learning experience,